- Integration Overview

-Developing the project management plan integrates all of the other project planning processes (time, cost, scope, quality, etc.) to optimise project performance and to achieve project’s objectives.
+Developing the project management plan integrates all of the other project planning processes (time, cost, scope, quality, etc.) to optimize project performance and to achieve project’s objectives.
 Very often trade-offs are needed in the planning processes between different discipline focuses (eg, cost and time) to achieve the optimum outcome.

 WP: Project Strategy.

 Defining the best strategy for the achievement of the

 projects objectives is key to achieving a successful